llpeterson/scaling/multicast.md

 near to the sending host.

 IP's original many-to-many multicast has been supplemented with support for a form of one-to-many multicast.
-In this model of one-to- many multicast, called *Source-Specific Multicast* (SSM), a receiving host specifies both a multicast group and a specific sending host.
+In this model of one-to-many multicast, called *Source-Specific Multicast* (SSM), a receiving host specifies both a multicast group and a specific sending host.
 The receiving host would then receive multicasts addressed to the specified